nh-server/switch-guide/docs/extras/updating.md

 If you keep your emuMMC offline, you will have to use a gamecard to update your system firmware, synchronize it with another Nintendo Switch or dump an updated firmware from your sysMMC.

-The last option invovles running homebrew on your sysMMC.
+The last option involves running homebrew on your sysMMC.

-# Updating emummc (emunand)
+# Updating emuMMC

-!!!warning "Do you have a nand back up yet?"
+!!!warning "Do you have a nand yet?"
     Please do not start this guide without doing a raw gpp and a boot 0/1 nand back up!
 You can learn how to make one [here](/user_guide/sysnand/making_essential_backups/).

 !!!danger "Downgrading"
-    This guide is made for updating your emummc **NOT** for downgrading.
-Downgrading at all, sysnand or emummc, is not recommended and not worth it.
+    This guide is made for updating your emuMMC **NOT** for downgrading.
+Downgrading at all, sysMMC or emuMMC, is not recommended and not worth it.
 Downgrading is also very dangerous and can lead to serious complications even when performed correctly. *General rule of thumb and tl;dr of this block DO NOT DOWNGRADE!!!!!!*
     <!--good enough denn?-->

 ### What you will need